The Happy Pod: Escaping death on a glacier

 bags, 50 kg bags, which I wouldn't have before.

 How much would you have gotten before from that small piece of land?
+One bag.
+No, one bag.

 Really?
+Yeah.

-So, this kind of farming is good.
+So this kind of farming is good.

-So when it comes to breaking the hard pan, we are encouraging farmers to break at 30 centimeters deep to allow water to infiltrate.
+So, when it comes to breaking the hard pan, we are encouraging farmers to break at 30 centimeters deep to allow water to infiltrate.

 The hard pan is basically that hard ground before you get to 30 centimeters.
+Yes.

-So if you are broken below 30 centimeters, it is good in terms of now constructing a bit.
+So, if you are broken below 30 centimeters, it is good in terms of now constructing a bit.

+The beds the farmers can make now are deep.
 This allows roots to grow properly and holds the rainwater in.

 But digging deep is back-breaking work and there's precious little mechanisation on farms in Malawi.
+So that's where an innovation from the UK could help.

-This is Aftrak, a solar-powered tractor designed by engineers at Loughborough University.
+This is AFTRAC, a solar-powered tractor designed by engineers at Loughborough University.
+So our tractor is a very small unit.

-It's got only two wheels and you walk behind it and you lower the digging chain into the earth and then digs up the earth to a depth of about 400 to 500 millimetres.
+It's got only two wheels and you walk behind it and you lower the digging chain into the earth and then digs up the earth to a depth of about 400 to 500 millimeters.

 Toby Williams is one of the designers behind this tractor.

-So far, it's just a prototype, but Toby and his team have won a million dollar prize to develop it and hope to build the latest version in South Africa soon.
+So far it's just a prototype but Toby and his team have won a million dollar prize to develop it and hope to build the latest version in South Africa soon.

 He believes that along with deep bed farming it can make a big impact.

-So by having this tractor you can increase food yields significantly, meaning you're moving people from food poverty, where they're below subsistence and they're just trying to grow food for themselves to a point where they can grow enough food that they can also sell surplus.
+So by having this tractor you can increase food yields significantly, meaning you're moving people from food poverty where they're below subsistence and they're just trying to grow food for themselves to a point where they can grow enough food that they can also sell surplus.

 Maybe they can try and take on cash crops in the future, which means they've now got an income.

 Wilfred hasn't used a tractor yet on his farm, but he has felt the impact from deep bed farming.
+When I harvested the maize from the deep beds, because I had many bucks, I sold some of them.

 I changed my life.

-The method is now being promoted by the Malawi government and so far around 35,000 farmers have been trained to do it.
+The method is now being promoted by the Malawi government, and so far, around 35,000 farmers have been trained to do it.

-And it's hoped that possibly with a bit of help from the solar tractor, deephead farming can help the country be food and income secure.
+And it's hoped that, possibly, with a bit of help from the solar tractor, deephead farming can help the country be food and income secure.

-And finally, we often ask you to get in touch with your positive stories and Amber Cassidy has done just that.
+And finally, we often ask you to get in touch with your positive stories, and Amber Cassidy has done just that.

 Amber says the photos he posts on social media showing the bags of rubbish he's collected always make her smile.
+So we gave Tobias a call to find out why he does it.

+You feel so powerless that you cannot do anything about it.
 I was just thinking about it and not taking action, but with my journey, I finally had the opportunity to take action on this problem.

 Well, I'm just one human.
+I cannot change the world.

 But one day in Portugal, I started a beach cleanup and I was pretty surprised how much one human can do.
+I cleaned the whole beach alone.

 One thing came to another.
+I kick picking.

 It's not always happiness.

+Sometimes you get really, really frustrated.
 But of course, if you choose the right project and if you don't overwhelm yourself with the problem, then you have success,

+moment of success.
 You save a place, you save a beach, you save a lake, you save a river.

 Or you talk to many, many people.
+They come spontaneously and help you.

 This is a

-Tobias says he's already collected around five tons of plastic waste and if everyone in the world picked up just over two kilos a year, it would eliminate the problem.
+Tobias says he's already collected around five tons of plastic waste, and if everyone in the world picked up just over two kilos a year, it would eliminate the problem.

-You can follow his efforts under the hashtags litterpicking culture or at the collectors 2.2 kg.
+You can follow his efforts under the hashtags litterpicking culture or at thecollectors 2.2 kg.

-And that's all from the happy pod for now, but if you have a happy or inspiring story you think we should cover, we'd love to hear from you.
+And that's all from the Happy Pod for now.
+But if you have a happy or inspiring story you think we should cover, we'd love to hear from you.

 Just send us a voice note or an email to globalpodcast at bbc.co.uk.
+And you can now watch some of our interviews on YouTube.

 Just search for the happy pod.

 This edition was mixed by Masood Ibrahim and the producers were Harry Bly and Rachel Bulkley.
+The editor is Karen Martin and I'm on criticize.

 Until next time, goodbye.